 Any student who has a specific career interest that would be best served by adding a Masters degree to the J.D. should consider a dual degree.
 While we have certain established dual degree offerings, our programs are extremely flexible and can be tailored to fit most students’ educational and career goals.

-Can you describe how the financial aid process works and what admitted students can expect in terms of scholarships, assistantships, and loan guarantees?
+Describe how the financial aid process works and what admitted students can expect in terms of scholarships, assistantships, and loan guarantees.

 Every admitted student is considered for the full range of financial aid.
 Just about every law student receives some form of aid.
 Scholarships range up to full tuition plus a $10,000 stipend.
 Scholarship funds are not unlimited, and it is to the applicant’s best interest to apply early, when the scholarship dollars are still available.
 Other basic aid includes grants (based on demonstrated financial need) and loans (both federal and private).
 The law school also offers summer public interest grants and loan repayment assistance grants for students who elect to work in public interest positions over the summer and after graduation.